Andrew Henderson

 Malta

-Call it “Blockchain Island”.
-So says the Parliament of Malta, which has long been working to cement the European island nation’s standing as pro-Bitcoin, and which passed three bills establishing a framework for blockchain technology in July 2018.
+Malta’s parliament has long worked to cement the island nation’s pro-bitcoin standing.
+It passed three bills establishing a legal framework for blockchain technology in July 2018.

-Now, Malta will offer crypto startups an established regulatory body along with low net corporate rates and the possibility for EU bank account opening.
+Malta offers crypto startups established regulation along with low net corporate tax rates and the possibility of opening an EU bank account.

 Liechtenstein

-The tiny principality of Liechtenstein is not just one of only two double landlocked countries in the world; it’s also becoming one of most crypto-friendly countries in the world.
+The tiny principality of Liechtenstein is one of the most crypto-friendly countries in the world.

-The country’s outsize banking system, which has become off-limits to US citizens and all but the ultra-rich as of late, has started to open up to crypto.
-Bankers at shops like Bank Frick are not only dealing in cryptos for their clients, but are even advising on ICOs.
+The country’s banking system, which is now off-limits to US citizens and all but the ultra-rich, has started to open up to crypto.
+Bankers at places like Bank Frick are dealing in crypto for their clients and even advising on Initial Coin Offerings (ICOs).

 Bermuda

-Bermuda has long been a leader in the insurance industry but now wants to join the crypto revolution.
-The New York Times recently recognized Bermuda as an emerging destination courting crypto businesses and investors.
+The New York Times recognised Bermuda as an emerging destination courting crypto businesses and investors.

 Switzerland

-Switzerland is home to hundreds of blockchain startups, most headquartered in the low-tax canton of Zug which has become dubbed “Crypto Valley”.
-It’s also attempting to become a “crypto nation” according to Switzerland’s economics minister.
+Switzerland is home to hundreds of blockchain startups, most headquartered in the low-tax canton of Zug, which has become dubbed ‘Crypto Valley’.

 Antigua and Barbuda

-Last month, Antigua joined Vanuatu in offering its upstart citizenship in exchange for Bitcoin.
-The reason is simple: a more crowded field of “passport for sale” offers and tighter restrictions of the flow of US dollars to flyspeck islands means countries like Antigua need to diversify.
+A more crowded field of ‘passport for sale’ offers and tighter restrictions on the flow of US dollars to tax-haven islands means countries like Antigua need to diversify.

 Perhaps Antigua is accepting Bitcoin as payment more out of an inherent need than a newfound love for cryptos, but we’ll take it nevertheless.